SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 ### Add `subaccount_id`

-Look for the section with the varable `subaccount_id` and add a *default value*.
+Look for the section with the variable `subaccount_id` and add a *default value*.
 That value is the subaccount ID from your BTP subaccount you saw in exercise 0.

-You find the subaccount ID in the SAP BTP Cockpit in the overview of your Subaccount
+You find the subaccount ID in the SAP BTP Cockpit in the overview of your subaccount

 ![Screenshot of SAP BTP subaccount overview](/exercises/exercise0/images/00_02_01.png)